WCGS (FM): Closure

+"Gae:no'" was later picked up for syndication through Native Voice One, and Maybee would also later take over that network's music block (then known as Undercurrents, which aired during evenings during the later years of WGWE; Maybee would dub his block The Mainstream).
+Locally, Gae:no' and The Mainstream are heard on noncommercial station WRFA-LP.
+Scott's syndicated program is carried locally by WXMT in Bradford, Pennsylvania.
+Russell has been employed by St. Bonaventure as a producer for their men's basketball broadcasts since 2023; in 2024, he resumed his position as women's basketball announcer in an agreement with WBRR.
+The former studios were sold off to a neighboring restaurant; as of 2023, the building serves as an art gallery.
+Seven Mountains Media established a translator in Salamanca on the nearby 105.5 frequency to simulcast WOLY, its own classic hits station.

+On October 17, 2025, Smith organized an on-air reunion with Hill and Garon to celebrate their colleague Mark Thompson's retirement from WPIG.

 Ownership by Paul Izard

 In September 2021, the Seneca Nation sold the WGWE license to Paul Izard for $25,000.
 Izard operates Energy Radio Buffalo, an electronic dance music webcaster.
-Izard's efforts targeted the Buffalo market 40 miles away; WGWE's signal in theory covered much of the southern portion of the area but faced adjacent-channel interference from a Family Life Network translator in Buffalo on 106.1 and cross-border interference from CHRE-FM in St. Catharines, Ontario on 105.7, as well as WJZR to the northeast on 105.9, limiting the northern reach of the signal.
+Izard's efforts targeted the Buffalo market 40 miles away; WGWE's signal in theory covered much of the southern portion of the area but faced adjacent-channel interference from a Family Life Network translator in Buffalo on 106.1 and cross-border interference from CHRE-FM in St. Catharines, Ontario, on 105.7, as well as WJZR to the northeast on 105.9, limiting the northern reach of the signal.
 The sale was consummated on December 23, 2021; WGWE began simulcasting Energy Radio Buffalo on March 2.

 The format lasted only six weeks on-air; on April 14, Izard surrendered the WGWE license to the FCC and shut down both the station and the webcast, with the FCC cancelling the station's license four days later.
 Izard blamed the failure on undisclosed physical problems with the WGWE transmitter that he, having no background in radio engineering, had no knowledge of how to fix, as well as a lease agreement on the WGWE broadcast tower with terms that Izard did not comprehend when agreeing to buy the license.
 Izard's short-lived tenure as WGWE owner was the subject of a cautionary tale, "How Not to Buy a Radio Station," on the radio trade industry Web site Radio Insight, which documented the opaque and obscure method in which most radio stations are bought and sold in the United States.